apache/accumulo-website/_docs-unreleased/development/mapreduce.md

 ## Mapper and Reducer classes

-To read from an Accumulo table create a Mapper with the following class parameterization and be sure to configure the AccumuloInputFormat.
+To read from an Accumulo table create a Mapper with the following class parameterization and be sure to configure the [AccumuloInputFormat].

 ```java
 class MyMapper extends Mapper<Key,Value,WritableComparable,Writable> {